Bismah56/Cli-Number-Guessing/README.md

 # Cli-Number-Guessing
-This is a Cli based numbers guessing game
+This is a Cli based numbers guessing game with typescript,Nodejs & inquirer.